Bread and Yeast Goods/ Cakes/ Chocolate/ Classic Desserts

 Learn everything you need to know about how to make the perfect chocolate babka.
-This chocolate babka is made of a rich brioche dough and super chocolaty filling.
+This chocolate babka is made of a rich brioche dough and scrumptious chocolaty filling.
 It always feels homey and comforting.
 It’s such a delicious treat and an all-time favorite in our home!
 Every bite is soft and buttery and full of chocolate goodness.
 No one is able to resist a warm piece of this chocolate babka!

 What is babka?